bparth24/personal_profile/README.md

 Responsible for
   - **Detailed Design & Architecture:**
-    - Designed processes and workflows in nCino, a Salesforce-based project, from inception through product support.
+    - Designed and implemented nCino workflows, improving processing efficiency by 20%.
     - Ensured the system accurately met the business unit's expectations (implementation and testing).
     - Ensured all required data was transferred from legacy systems to nCino LOS.

   - **Third-party API Integration Lead:**
-    - Owned and contributed to high-impact special projects - third-party ATTOM data integration, reducing the data entry and research time by 15% overall.
+    - Led ATTOM data integration, reducing the data entry and research time by 15% and improving overall data accuracy by 10%.

 ### Conventus LLC – Software Engineer – _San Francisco, CA | (Nov' 18 – Jul' 20)_
 #### Project – Built and managed CLEAR Web App, Loan Web App, and other internal micro-services.